Probate Service caveats

 - there is dispute about whether a Will exists

-- the person intending to apply for Probate may not be entitled to do so
+- the person intending to apply for a Grant of Representation may not be entitled to do so

-- there is a dispute between two or more people equally entitled to apply for Probate
+- there is a dispute between two or more people equally entitled to apply for Grant of Representation

-- allegations that the person applying for the Probate is not a "fit and proper" person
+- allegations that the person applying for the Grant of Representation is not a "fit and proper" person

 Is a caveat the right thing to do in my particular case?